KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 (conf-remove-after-install)=
 [`remove-after-install`](conf-remove-after-install)

-Type: String, Valid values, none, builddir, all, Default value: none
+Type: String, Valid values: none, builddir, all, Default value: none

 If you are low on hard disk space, you may want to use this option in order to automatically delete the build directory (or both the source